 “ I remember when I went into your office in Sligo looking for help about what to do in relation to job prospects.
 You asked me what I would like to work at and I said I would like to work in an office.
 Then you asked me what I would like to work at in this office.
 I hadn’t a clue.
 You took it step by step with me, checked my literacy skills and told me they weren’t as bad as I thought and together we developed a plan that would eventually lead to my main goal – office work.

 So, after years of courses, training, college and work experience, I am delighted to be able to tell you I got that office.
 It took a while but I got it.
 My own office!
 I am in the process of setting up my own business.
 I have a mobile catering stand which I’m setting up this summer and I’m also working as a Youth Advocate.
 I’m writing the book I told you about too.
 Now I know what I want to do in that office.

-Many thanks for your encouragement and support in the early days in 2005.
+Many thanks for your encouragement and support.
 I appreciate it ”.

 Linkage Service & GATE Service Client

 Ann* spent six months in the Dóchas Centre (Female Prison on Mountjoy Campus) after a conviction for fraud and theft resulting from a disorienting period of poor mental health.
 She is from a small provincial town and was a victim of sexual assault with a history of suicide attempts, some occurring after the criminal charges were brought.
 However, she comes from a stable home and her family support network is strong.